jedevc/afnom-missing-semester/_2023/lec7_open_source_dev_with_git.md

 phase: 2
 ---

-This lesson is going to be a bit different than the others; we're going to fill this page out together interactively!

-Topics:

 ## 1. Recap

 This talk assumes knowledge of [Abi's git talk](https://missingsemester.afnom.net/2023/lec5_version-control/) from last semester; to familiarize yourself with git basics, please refer to her talk!